First Time Renting or Buying

 Before committing to residence

-park rules and even take the trouble to (at least) phone the park
+rules and even take the trouble to (at least) phone the park office to

 You should look for a park that has rules that you

-will want to feel some comfort in knowing that security and other
+want to feel some comfort in knowing that security and other aspects

-aspects are important to the park management.
-But you will also
+are important to the park management.
+But you will also want to make

-want to make sure you do not lose your lifestyle independence with
+sure you do not lose your lifestyle independence with over-zealous

 It is common for parks to have rules governing security,

-will be at the mercy of the park owners and management.
-They get
+at the mercy of the park owners and management.
+They get to make the

-to make the rules and of course rules are important.
-But, some are
+rules and of course rules are important.
+But, some are more reasonable

-do with renting out our park model.
-We felt we could rent it out
+with renting out our park model.
+We felt we could rent it out for a

-for a month or two when we were not using it.
-After considerable
+month or two when we were not using it.
+After considerable roadblocks

-roadblocks put up by the park management (i.e. need the renters
+put up by the park management (i.e. need the renters credit report

-park management really didn't want to encourage residents renting
+management really didn't want to encourage residents renting out their

-out their trailers.
-Whether that was an overzealous attempt in
+trailers.
+Whether that was an overzealous attempt in trying to

-trying to maintain more control over who was staying in the park
+maintain more control over who was staying in the park or an attempt

-or an attempt to limit competition for the park owned rentals I am
+to limit competition for the park owned rentals I am not sure."

 Unless you invested in a